betaglot/plantabeta/docs/dev/DX.md

 0. SetUp Laptop with Plantbeta open on left half and the google doc open on the right.
 Record the audio with your phone being held up close to your mouth.

-1. Look at the Page.
+1. Look at the Page and the PaperPhotos in DesignBox.
     - Think of something to say for each header.
 Say the header that you're thinking about, eg. "Subelements", "Related Elements", "Element Properties", "Definition"...etc
     - Say period, new line,